This screen

-This screen command in linux is best explained here.
+command in linux is best explained here.
 However, what I really wanted to do is to have a command running even after disconnecting from a remote server via SSH.
 In its simplest sense, it allows you to create a virtual terminal that can be attached and detached anytime you want.

 Strictly Terminal Only (No X)

-We are not talking about commands run in Gnome or KDE or XFCE here.
-We are talking about terminal only or SSH session where X is not available.
-Okay, let’s repeat it once again, screen allows you to create a virtual terminal/window that will act as if it were a new session.
+allows you to create a virtual terminal/window that will act as if it were a new session.
 Whatever you do to that new terminal will only occur on that virtual terminal.
 When you exit to the virtual terminal, you will go back to the original terminal session.

-To create a new screen window, type screen in your console.
+To create a new screen window, type screen

 screen

 After executing that command, your terminal may react weird, then you are now in a new virtual terminal as if it were a fresh login.
 You can do the same task as if you were in the original session.
-To return to the original session, simply type exit.
+To return to the original session, simply type exit

 Attach / Detach

 You can also leave the new screen without terminating its session by detaching it.
-First you must be inside a screen – you need to invoke screen to create one.
-To detach from a screen, press the following:
+First you must be inside a screen

-# In the docs, CTRL + a is written as C-a, so it looks like
+CTRL + a then press "d" # In the docs, CTRL + a is written as C-a, so it looks like C-a d

-You press CTRL + a then you press letter d.
+.
 This will detach you from that screen window and return to the original session terminal.
 However, that detached screen is still running and will continue to run even if you logout your current session.

 To connect back the detached screen – (to attach), you need to know the screen session ids.
 To list the running screen sessions, type: